jangler/oracles-randomizer/README.md

 This program reads a Zelda: Oracle of Seasons ROM (probably JP version only; I haven't tested on EN/EU), shuffles the locations of key items, and writes the modified ROM to a new file.
-It also bypasses essence checks for overworld events that allow progress, so the dungeons can be done in any order that the randomized items facilitate.
+It also bypasses essence checks for overworld events that are necessary for progress, so the dungeons can be done in any order that the randomized items facilitate.
 And they *will* facilitate a path to the goal, although you may have to be inventive to find it.

 The randomizer has not been publicly tested yet, so consider it "beta" for now.
 I've done a full run without problems, but it doesn't mean that there aren't any bugs.
-I particularly recommend saving before opening any chest, because if the randomizer screwed up then you'll be stuck and have to hard reset.
+I particularly recommend saving before opening any chest, because if the randomizer screwed up then you'll be stuck in cutscene mode and have to hard reset.

 ## Usage

-The randomizer is a command-line interface, and I currently have no plans to implement a graphical one.
+The randomizer uses a command-line interface, and I currently have no plans to implement a graphical one.
 It's a simple program (from the user's perspective), and command lines are not very hard.